msjimc/circularMT/Linux_with_Wine/centos_8_9.md

-# Centos stream 9:
+# Centos stream 8 and 9:

-Centos Stream 9 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and 20 GB hard disk and was configured with default settings for a workstation with gnome as the desktop.
+Centos Stream  8 and 9 were installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and 20 GB hard disk and was configured with default settings for a workstation with gnome as the desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.